 There was an accusation that he had taken money that he fiercely denied, and it caused a rift with his mother’s friend that made his mother unhappy.
 Keep this up without a job, and you’ll have to come back home – I need you or a tenant to pay some rent – I can’t afford to pay for the house on my own complained Robin’s mother – her pleas fell on deaf ears, Robin had decided at some level that marriage and paying rent was not his style – he spent more time with a couple of friends who were into selling cocaine.

 One night Robin was at a pub and his father was there.
 Seeing Robin he came right over and asked him how he was going.
-Sound’s like the same Robin’s Nest that I had to put up with, when I lived with your mother, was his father’s only comment – said good luck and was on his way.
-Meeting up with his father happened now and then – Robin didn’t ever arrange to meet up with his father – it made him too depressed.
+Sound’s like the same Robin’s Nest that I had to put up with when I lived with your mother, was his father’s only comment – said good luck and was on his way.
+Meeting up with his father happened now and then – Robin didn’t even arrange to meet up with his father – it made him too depressed.

 After meeting up with his father, a sort of total depression set in – Robin went back to his house, to find his wife had taken the baby over to his mother’s where she was staying the night.